nonomal/Backlog.md/readme.md

     backlog board view
     backlog board view --layout vertical
     backlog board view --vertical
+    backlog board view --milestones
     backlog board export --output <file>
     ```

     View the board in horizontal (default) or vertical layout.
 Use `--layout vertical` or the shortcut `--vertical`.
+Use `--milestones` (or `-m`) to group tasks by milestone instead of status.
 Export the board to a file - by default it's appended to `readme.md` if it exists.
 Use `--output` to specify a different file.

 ## Drafts